ualter/aws-skills-mapping-iac/README.md

  │   └── default.yml        #      default values (will be overwritten when declared in stages)
  │
  ├── deployment.py          # <--- Application Modeling, the Stacks and its Cloud Components
- ├── environment.py         # <--- Environments and Stage Configurations information
+ ├── environment.py         # <--- Environment and Configuration modeling
- ├── app.py                 # <--- Instantiate an Application (Stage) and deploy it in an
+ ├── app.py                 # <--- Instantiate an Application with its Stage and Environment
- |                          #      environment with a specific desired loaded configuration.
+ |                          #      Configuration and add it to the CDK App.
  |                          #      Instantiate it multiple times to deploy in
  |                          #      more than one environment/stage.
  └── configuration.py       # <--- Loads from YAML files all configuration/properties